chris-visser/guide/content/vue.md

 <h3 id="why-vue">Vue with Meteor?</h3>

 [Vue](https://vuejs.org/v2/guide/) (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
-Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
-The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.

-Some really nice Vue frameworks like [Nuxt.js](https://nuxtjs.org) and [Gridsome](https://gridsome.org/) exist already for Vue.
+Some really nice Vue frameworks like [Nuxt.js](https://nuxtjs.org) and [Gridsome](https://gridsome.org/) exist already.
 So why use Vue with Meteor?

-Meteor is more than just a rendering framework.
-See it as a BFF (Backend For Frontend) with the option to run Vue on top of it.
-It provides different layers of API allowing you to decide what you use of it.
-It provides Vue with very powerful tools that allow you build any sort of API in no-time and with almost no code.
-Meteor found the balance between zero-config, zero-boilerplate setups and being able to go custom in case you need it.
+Meteor is a platform that can be used as BFF (Backend For Frontend API) that supports one or more external Vue applications which are built for example with Nuxt or Gridsome.
+It could also be used as a full-stack application where the API and app work on 1 container.
+Both approaches have pro's and con's.
+In this guide both options will be described.

+integrations for all parts of the application.
+Its default is a nicely integrated full-stack application that works without boilerplate or configuration.
+With one command you will have a fully functional Vue application with an API.

+You could also go

+For example, you could use Vue on top of Meteor as one stack.
+Meteor will take care of building, HMR, the API and guidance on how to fit it all together.
+No webpack configuration, no building of Rest endpoints, no figuring out which API framework to use and how to sync clientside data with the server.

+You could also run a separate Vue app with for example Nuxt or Gridsome and have Meteor run as a BFF (Backend For Frontend) with an optimized API.

 <h2 id="getting-started">Getting Started</h2>